leander-dsouza/leander-dsouza/README.md

 [![MIT License](https://img.shields.io/apm/l/atomic-design-ui.svg?)](https://github.com/tterb/atomic-design-ui/blob/master/LICENSEs)

-I am Leander Stephen D'Souza, and people call me 🌈 LSD! 🌈, not for the reasons you may think.
+I am Leander Stephen D'Souza, and people call me 🌈 LSD! 🌈, not for the reasons, you may think.
 It's just because my name acronym spells out a psychedelic drug.

 That being said, I'm a robotics and tech enthusiast.
 I love working on projects that inspire me and motivate me in developing innovative/disruptive solutions.
 I'm proficient in Image Processing and ROS 🤖.
-My dream is to contribute in the fields of mobile robotics.
+My dream is to contribute to the fields of mobile robotics.

 As of now, I'm pursuing a B.Tech Degree in Mechatronics from [Manipal Institute of Technology](https://manipal.edu/mit.html).
 I will have graduated in the year 2022.